Systematic Orbifold Constructions of Schellekens' Vertex Operator Algebras from Niemeier Lattices: Introduction

 By contributions of many authors over the last three decades the following classification result is now proved: \begin{thn*} Up to isomorphism there are exactly $70$ \strathol{} \voa{}s $V$ of central charge $24$ with $V_1\neq\{0\}$.
 Such a \voa{} is uniquely determined by its $V_1$-structure. \end{thn*} The original proof relies mainly on cyclic orbifold constructions but is based on a case-by-case analysis with a variety of different approaches.

-In \cite{Hoe17}, a uniform proof of the existence part of the theorem was given, depending on a conjecture on orbifolds of lattice \voa{}s proved in~\cite{Lam19}.
+In \cite{Hoe17}, a uniform proof of the existence part of the theorem was given, depending on a conjecture on orbifolds of lattice \voa{}s proved in~\cite{Lam20}.
 Each \voa{} $V$ is realised as a simple-current extension of a certain dual pair in $V$.

-Another systematic proof of the existence part of the theorem was recently given in \cite{MS19} by considering orbifold constructions $V_\Lambda^{\orb(g)}$ associated with \gdh{}s $g$ of the Leech lattice \voa{} $V_\Lambda$.
-The corresponding inverse orbifold constructions are described in \cite{ELMS20} and used to give a simpler proof of Schellekens' list of $71$ Lie algebras.
+Another systematic proof of the existence part of the theorem was recently given in \cite{MS23} (see also \cite{CLM22}) by considering orbifold constructions $V_\Lambda^{\orb(g)}$ associated with \gdh{}s $g$ of the Leech lattice \voa{} $V_\Lambda$.
+The corresponding inverse orbifold constructions are described in \cite{ELMS21} and are used to give a simpler proof of Schellekens' list of $71$ Lie algebras.

 In this work we shall describe a third systematic construction of the \strathol{} \voa{}s $V$ of central charge $24$ with $V_1\neq\{0\}$, namely as orbifold constructions starting from the \voa{}s $V_N$ associated with the $24$ Niemeier lattices $N$, the positive-definite, even, unimodular lattices of rank $24$, which include the Leech lattice~$\Lambda$.